Contact

 Penn Vet Behavior Application

-Developed in partnership with Intellivets, Connect for Education (C4E), and Penn Vet's Center for the Interaction of Animals and Society (CIAS), the Penn Vet Behavior App is a consultation and education service that connects pet owners and primary care veterinarians to reliable, scientifically-sound behavior expertise from the comfort of their home or clinic.
+Developed in partnership with Intellivets, Connect for Education (C4E), and Penn Vet's Center for the Interaction of Animals and Society (CIAS), the Penn Vet Behavior App is a consultation and education service that connects pet owners and primary care veterinarians to reliable, scientifically-sound behavior expertise.

-Using this web app, pet owners can obtain detailed assessments of their pets’ behavior via the C-BARQ (Canine Behavioral Assessment and Research Questionnaire), as well as access to helpful educational resources on canine behavior.
-When appropriate, they can also initiate a behavioral consultation between their veterinarian and the Penn Vet Behavior Service.
+Pet owners can obtain detailed assessments of their pets’ behavior via the C-BARQ (Canine Behavioral Assessment and Research Questionnaire), as well as access educational resources on canine behavior.
+They can also connect their veterinarian and the Penn Vet Behavior Service for a consultation.

 Veterinary general practitioners can use this service to obtain clinical consultations with Penn Vet Behaviorists about their patients’ behavior problems.
 Vets can do this by inviting their clients to sign up in this app.

-The application also houses a resource library for both owners and veterinarians, curated by Penn Vet, that is available to all users regardless of whether or not they’re utilizing the consultation function of the app.
+The application also houses a resource library for both owners and veterinarians, curated by Penn Vet, that is available to all users.

-For more information about the specific benefits of the platform and the process to enroll, please take a look at the instructions for pet owners and veterinariansk (see below):
+For more information about the specific benefits of the platform and the process to enroll, please take a look at the instructions for pet owners and veterinarians (see below):

 • For Veterinarians

-Specifically designed with veterinary general practitioners in mind, the application offers the opportunity to seamlessly integrate a specialized level of care into your own practice.
+Designed with veterinary general practitioners in mind, the app allows you to integrate a specialized level of care into your own practice.

-Invite your own clients to upload videos and other helpful information about their pets directly to the portal
+• Invite your clients to upload videos and other information about their pets directly to the portal.

-To sign up for an account on the application, visit www.pennvetbehavior.com, click the ‘Enter’ button, then click ‘Create an Account’.
-For more information on how to use the platform after you create an account, please Download the instructions for Veterinarians (PDF)...
+To sign up for an account on the application, visit www.pennvetbehavior.com, For more information on how to use the platform after you create an account, please Download the instructions for Veterinarians (PDF)...

 Have other questions?
 Contact hello@intellivets.com